Cheukting/pr_showcase_template/README.md

 2. [Optional] Announce to social media when you make a new PR or a PR got merged.
 To let the script get access to your social media account, tokens and secrets will need to be set up as environment variables (see next session).

-General customisation can be down with changing the properties of `config.yml`.
-For more fine grain customisation, please see advance usage session.
+General customisation can be done with changing the properties of `config.yml`.
+For more fine grain customisation, please see [advance usage](#advance-usage) session.

 ## Set up access token as environment variables